-Nasi Goreng is simply fried rice.
+Nasi Goreng may sound exotic, but it is simply fried rice.
 It's considered the national dish of Indonesia.
 In a country where nothing is wasted, leftover rice from the previous day’s dinner is often turned into this flavourful dish the following day.
-It's mixed with seasonings, freshly caught prawns or shrimp and chicken, and then garnished with cooked egg, green onions, and cilantro.

-There are lots of different variations of this dish, depending on the region and available ingredients.
+There are lots of different variations of Nasi Goreng, depending on the region and available ingredients.
 This one is mine.
 It's easy to adapt to your own tastes and make it yours!
-You'll love this 30-minute meal of Indonesian Fried Rice!

-- protein: chicken, shrimp/prawns or both
+- protein: You can use chicken, shrimp/prawns or both.

 - shallots: use onion if you don't have shallots